mattbeedle/mattbeedle.github.io/_posts/2014-07-25-ember-data-isodate-transform.md

       if deserialized instanceof Date
         moment(deserialized).toISOString()
       else
         # I'm using the European date format here.
+This is how date strings are
-US readers may be able to
+        # set on my models by my datetimepicker inputs.
+US readers may be able
-        # leave this second argument out
+        # to leave this second argument out
         moment(deserialized, 'DD/MM/YY h:mm a').toISOString()

 `export default IsodateTransform`